Observing: DBT Skills, Worksheets, Videos, Exercises

 What if you could notice when your thoughts are drifting off course?
 What if you could gently nudge your thoughts back to the present moment?

-In the following exercise we will take our first step to developing our mindfulness muscles.
+In the following exercise we will take our first step to developing our mindfulness skills.
 We will focus on a single object, and recognize when your thoughts are straying, and practice bringing them back.

 DBT Mindfulness: Observing is your first lesson in developing your mindfulness muscles.